WSPR TV User Guide

 Spot Info

 Hovering over a spot (or touching it on a mobile device) brings up the Spot Info panel.
-This displays most of the available telemetry, including raw WSPR messages, reception statistics, and up to 8 extended telemetry values.
+This displays most of the available telemetry, including raw WSPR messages, reception statistics, and up to 8 custom telemetry values.

 Clicking on a spot (vs. hovering) also opens the Spot Info panel, but now the panel remains open when you move away from the spot, and additional information is displayed: